LaardCommunity/LaardCommunity.github.io/Code-of-Conduct.md

 ## 1. Purpose

-A primary goal of PAASTA is to be inclusive to the largest number of contributors and to welcome those from varied and diverse backgrounds.
+A primary goal of LAARD is to be inclusive to the largest number of contributors and to welcome those from varied and diverse backgrounds.
 As such, we are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socio-economic status, religion (or lack thereof), and/or any other personal identities.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behaviour.